Yes, you read the title right — I believe that these sales email templates will get responses from your clients and prospects.

 Personalize the email

 Once you are done drafting the subject line, move to the body of the email.
 Personalized emails always grab more attention than bulk emails.
-According to the need of the prospect, you can draft an email which is very hard to do while sending bulk emails.
+According to the need of the prospect, you can draft an email that is very hard to do while sending bulk emails.

 Sendmail survey found that emails have caused tension, resentment, and confusion for 64% of working professionals.